bgiddwani-ai/Optimize-sooktam2/README.md

 ## Important scope notes

-- This workload replaced FLEURS completely; it is eight fixed Hindi targets to make runs repeatable.
 - Compare RTF only within the stated end-to-end boundary.
 Triton did not expose an internal DiT/Vocos duration tensor in its public model schema.
 - The generated audio duration differed slightly across the BLS and Python paths, so RTF is normalized by each row's actual output duration.
 - AOTI and native eager have a serialized model boundary.
 Real server-side microbatching would need independent-reference batching, duration bucketing, and deterministic per-request RNG handling.